cawleyflower/testDocs/content/CumulusLinux37/Cumulus_Linux_User_Guide/Layer_1_and_Switch_Ports/Interface_Configuration_and_Management/_index.md

 To guide you through which interfaces will be brought down and up, use the `--print-dependency` option to get the list of dependents.

-<span id="src-8363023_indexterm-1A6C43BFCF7026C912AEF37AFACC1AA7">Use
-</span>`ifquery --print-dependency=list -a` to get the dependency list
-of all interfaces:
+Use `ifquery --print-dependency=list -a` to get the dependency list of all interfaces:

 ```